ndr-qef/light-gibo/README.md

 `Java`
 `…`

+If you make a mistake:

+`-` to remove the latest boilerplate

 Finally:
-- `Write` to save the selected boilerplates to (top workspace folder)/.gitignore
+- `Gibo: Write` to save the selected boilerplates to (top workspace folder)/.gitignore
-- `Review` to open the current `gibo` buffer in a new tab.
+- `Gibo: Review` to open the current `gibo` buffer in a new tab.

 ## Boilerplate repositories